UHR's recognition statement

 Variation between qualifications

 The evaluation does not mean exact equivalence.
 Many qualifications include courses about the societal conditions and legislation in the country in which they were studied.
-These differences can be compensated for by additional studies or relevant professional activity.
+These differences can be compensated for by additional studies or relevant professional experience.
 Swedish qualifications can also contain differences in content, depending on where and when they were studied.

 The recognition statement is not a degree certificate